noelboss/featherlight/README.md

 # Configuration

-Featherbox comes with a bunch of configuration-options which make it very flexible.
-Pass this options in an object to the function call or override $.featherlight.defaults.
+Featherlight comes with a bunch of configuration-options which make it very flexible.
+Pass your options in an object to the function call or overwrite $.featherlight.defaults.
+This is the whole default object:

+	/* you can access and overwrite all defaults using $.fl.defaults */
+	defaults: {
+		selector:     '[data-featherlight]',  /* elements that trigger the lightbox */
+		context:      'body',                 /* context used to search for the lightbox content and triggers */
+		type: {                               /* manually set type of lightbox.
+Otherwise, it will check for the targetAttrs value. */
+			image: false,
+			ajax: false
+		},
+		targetAttr:   'data-featherlight',    /* attribute of the triggered element that contains the selector to the lightbox content */
+		openTrigger:  'click',                /* event that triggers the lightbox */
+		closeTrigger: 'click',                /* event that triggers the closing of the lightbox */
+		namespace:    'featherlight',         /* name of the events and css class prefix */
+		resetCss:     false,                  /* reset all css */
+		variant:      null,                   /* class that will be added to change look of the lightbox */
+		closeOnBg:    true,                   /* close lightbox on click on the background */
+		closeOnEsc:   true,                   /* close lightbox when pressing esc */
+		background:   null,                   /* custom DOM for the background, wrapper and the closebutton */
+		autostart:    true,                   /* initialize all links with that match "selector" on document ready */
+		open: function(event){                /* opens the lightbox "this" contains $instance with the lightbox, and with the config */
+			$.proxy($.featherlight.methods.open, this, event)();
+		},
+		close: function(event){                   /* closes the lightbox "this" contains $instance with the lightbox, and with the config */
+			$.proxy($.featherlight.methods.close, this, event)();
+		}
+	}

 ================================================